gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Wire all 88 sensors to the pin headers on the IPS mainboard.
 * See the [README.md](README.md) file in this directory for connection instructions.
 * Connecting all the sensors is very time consuming.
 A total of 3*88 = 264 wires are required.
 Gluing into sets makes the connection process much easier.
-See video on my YouTube channel at approximately the 1:40 time https://www.youtube.com/watch?v=gNeLMGaxmG0.
+See *stem piano* video at approximately the 1:40 time https://www.youtube.com/watch?v=gNeLMGaxmG0.

 ### (6.B) Connect a sustain pedal